 About DELVE

 The DECam Local Volume Exploration Survey (DELVE) seeks to understand the faintest and most dark-matter-dominated galaxies.
 DELVE is a deep, multi-component survey to image the entire high-Galactic-latitude southern sky using DECam on the 4-meter Blanco Telescope at Cerro Tololo Interamerican Observatory in Chile.
-DELVE combines existing archival DECam data (including data from DES, DECaLS, and DeROSITAS) with 126 nights of novel observations to study dwarf galaxies over a wide range of luminosities, from the faintest dwarf spheroidal galaxies around the Milky Way (L ~ 103L) to analogs of the Magellanic Clouds (L ~ 109−1010L) throughout the Local Volume.
-DELVE consists of three observational programs:
+DELVE combines existing archival DECam data (including data from DES, DECaLS, and DeROSITAS) with 150+ nights of novel observations to study dwarf galaxies over a wide range of luminosities, from the faintest dwarf spheroidal galaxies around the Milky Way (L ~ 103L) to analogs of the Magellanic Clouds (L ~ 109−1010L) throughout the Local Volume.
+DELVE consists of several observational programs:

-• WIDE: a high-Galactic-latitude wide-area survey of ~17,000 deg2 to a depth of griz ~ 23.5.
+• WIDE: a high-Galactic-latitude wide-area survey of ~20,000 deg2 to a depth of griz ~ 23.5.

 • MC: a contiguous Magellanic Cloud periphery survey of ~2,200 deg2 at a depth of gri ~ 24.2.